-Protect the Tongass—and 58.5 million acres of U.S. National Forests
+Protect the Tongass—and 44.7 million acres of U.S. National Forests

-Dear Secretary Brooke Rollins and Chief Tom Schultz,
+Dear Secretary Brooke Rollins,

-We, the undersigned, urge you to oppose the 2025 Roadless Rule repeal, a decision that jeopardizes 58.5 million acres of our nation’s inventoried roadless forests, from Alaska to California.
+We, the undersigned, urge you to withdraw the 2025 Roadless Rule repeal, a decision that jeopardizes 44.7 million acres of our nation’s inventoried roadless forests, from Alaska to California.
 Within this vast expanse, the Tongass National Forest stands out as a temperate rainforest, its 9.34 million acres at risk¹ within its total 16.7 million acres nurturing diverse ecosystems—home to bears, salmon, and Indigenous communities—where tourism generates $500 million annually (2023)² compared to a mere $20 million from logging (2022)³, debunking economic claims.
 Roads, far from reducing wildfire risk, increase fire starts fourfold⁴, threatening this biodiversity we rely on.

 ¹ Source: USDA Forest Service, 2023 Inventory